EngineersBox/Continuity/README.md

 you can do anything you want in the language but it would require extensive modification of the parser and additional context that would handle state in Java as opposed to the language.

-Files are expected to use the `cibc` extension, indicating `Continuity Intermediate Bytecode`, an example of this is the following:
+Files are expected to use the `cib` extension, indicating `Continuity Intermediate Bytecode`, an example of this is the following:

 ```cib